Suresh Krishna (actor)

-Suresh Krishna (born 5 April 1973) is an Indian actor who predominantly works in the Malayalam flim industry, known for his various roles as supporting actor in earlier negative performances and character roles.
+Suresh Krishna (born 5 April) is an Indian actor who predominantly works in the Malayalam film industry, known for his various roles as supporting actor in earlier negative performances and character roles.
 He is noted for his performances in Christian Brothers, Praja, Manju Poloru Penkutti, Pazhassi Raja and Kutty Srank.

 Personal life

-Suresh Krishna was born on 5 April 1973, the youngest of six children, to Balakrishna Panicker and Parvathy in the temple town of Guruvayoor in Thrissur district.
+Suresh Krishna was born on 5 April, the youngest of six children, to Balakrishna Panicker and Parvathy in the temple town of Guruvayoor in Thrissur district.
 His father was working with the Tamil Nadu Government in the irrigation department and the family migrated to Tamil Nadu.
 Suresh was educated in Chennai.

-He is married to Sree Lakshmi, a professor, in Kochi with two children.
+He is married to Dr. Sree Lakshmi, a professor, in Kochi with two children.
 Currently he resides at Thrippunithura with his family.

 Career

 Suresh's first acting role was in a Tamil serial in Doordarshan, produced by Madhumohan in 1990.
 In 1995, Suresh's played the legendary Thiruvalluvar, earning him instant recognition across Tamil Nadu.
 He was working in Tamil films and television from Chennai when he was offered a chance to debut in Malayalam, acting in the serial Sthree Janmam.
 His next role was as Balashankar in K. K. Rajeev's Swapnam.
 His performance as the lovelorn husband fetched him numerous awards including the Asianet Cine Award for The Best Actor.
 He then played Surya, in Orma, which was aired on Asianet and went on to become one of his best works on the small screen.